-The study established that performance expectancy (β -0.278, p<0.001), effort expectancy (β -0.242, p<0.001) and social influence (β -0.081, p<0.001) significantly influenced caregivers' intention to use mHealth service.
-It is therefore important to note that the usefulness of the mHeath service in addressing the needs of the user as well as the ease associated with the use of the system will significantly contribute to the behavioural intention and actual use of such services.
+The study established that performance expectancy (β -0.278, p<0.001), effort expectancy (β -

+0.242, p<0.001) and social influence (β -0.081, p<0.001) significantly influenced caregivers' intention to use mHealth service.
+It is therefore important to note that the usefulness of the mHeath service in addressing the needs of the user as well as the ease associated with the use of the system will significantly contribute to users' behavioural intention and actual use of such services.
 To achieve user satisfaction, mHealth systems designers must consider the needs of the target population and such systems must also be user friendly to ensure acceptability (Georgsson and Staggers, 2016).
-Ease of use in using mHealth systems certainly will require less education especially in rural settings.
+MHealth systems must therefore be easy to use requiring less education especially in rural settings to ensure acceptability and usability.

-Facilitating conditions (β -0.609, p<0.001) and users' behavioural intention (β -0.426, p<0.001) were also found to positively impact on actual use behaviour among caregivers in rural Ghana.
-Users' perceptions of existing organization or system that facilitate their use of mHealth services as well as behavioural intention are strong predictors of actual use behaviour.
+Facilitating conditions (β-0.609, p<0.001) and users' behavioural intention (β-0.426, p<0.001) were also found to positively impact on actual use behaviour among caregivers in rural Ghana.
+In other words, having the requisite knowledge and resources, users' perceptions of existing organization or system that facilitate their use of mHealth services as well as behavioural intention are strong predictors of actual use behaviour.
 The outcome of this study agrees with the conventional findings of the UTAUT model as proposed by Venkatesh et al (2003).
 Numerous studies that applied the UTAUT model to ascertain the key factors influencing the acceptance and use of mHealth also yielded similar outcomes (Williams, Rana and Dwivedi, 2015; Hoque and Sorwar, 2017; Dwivedi et al., 2019).
 Even though Alshehri et al (2013) discovered similar findings that PE and EE had a positive impact on behavioural intention, SI however did not significantly influence behavioural intention among citizens in Bangladesh.
-Due to variations in social and health systems across different populations, such outcomes may not be out of place.
+Due to variations in social and health systems across different populations, such outcomes may be anticipated.